AndrewPoyntz/time-ago-pipe/README.md

 |345 - 545 days (1.5 years) | a year ago             |
 |546 days+                  | X years ago            |

+If date is in future, suffix will be from now.

 ## Installation
 ```npm install time-ago-pipe --save```